yaning-wu/yaning-wu.github.io/_pages/creative-portfolio.md

 <br><br>
 <img src="../images/the gentleman.jpeg" alt="black-and-white sketch of an anteater in a bow tie talking to a group of ants. the anteater says 'hey how do I look?
 I'm meeting a date at this buffet tonight!'">
 <br><br>
-<b><i>the gentleman</i></b>, 2023. ink and highlighter on postcard.
-Produced in support of Sobell House Hospice's <a href="https://sobellhouse.org/get-involved/my-lovely-postcards/" target="_blank">art auction</a> to fundraise for hospice care training for nurses.
+<b><i>the gentleman</i></b>, 2023. ink and highlighter on postcard. produced in support of Sobell House Hospice's <a href="https://sobellhouse.org/get-involved/my-lovely-postcards/" target="_blank">art auction</a> to fundraise for hospice care training for nurses.
 <br><br>
 <img src="../images/初一.png" alt="black-and-white sketch of a kitten clinging onto my mom's clothing">
 <br><br>